-As a result, Theralase® updated its Study II's interim clinical study data analysis, where some patients have been reclassified from IR to CR on certain assessment days.
+As a result, Theralase[®] updated its Study II's interim clinical study data analysis, where some patients have been reclassified from IR to CR on certain assessment days.

-In accordance with the FDA Guidance to Industry, Theralase® will conduct sensitivity analyses, in which these IR patients are considered not to have achieved a CR, as a part of the final clinical report.
+In accordance with the FDA Guidance to Industry1, Theralase[®] will conduct sensitivity analyses, in which IR patients both considered to have achieved a CR, as a part of the final clinical report.

 In 2016, Kamat et al. stated in the Journal of Clinical Oncology that the International Bladder Cancer Group ("IBCG") recommended that, "Single-arm designs may be relevant for the BCG-unresponsive population.
-Here, a clinically meaningful initial complete response rate (for carcinoma in situ) or recurrence-free rate (for papillary tumors) of at least 50% at 6 months, 30% at 12 months, and 25% at 18 months is recommended."
+Here, a clinically meaningful initial complete response rate (for carcinoma in situ) or recurrence-free rate (for papillary tumors) of at least 50% at 6 months, 30% at 12 months, and 25% at 18 months is recommended."2